TEA Today Issue 8 out now for TEASIG members

-In the TEASIG Newsletter you can read about other colleagues’ experiences, research and ideas.
+In TEASIG Today you can read about other colleagues’ experiences, research and ideas.
 It contains articles, interviews, reviews, reports from TEASIG events, Member Spotlights (see below), a letter from the Coordinator(s), and an editorial.
 There are 2-3 issues every year but that depends on our members sending us articles to publish.
 We would be interested to hear from you if you have something you want to share with other members or would like to discuss your publication ideas with us.

-If you would like to submit an article for the TEASIG newsletter, please read the guidelines below, and contact the TEASIG Editor-in-Chief, Maggi Lussi Bell (firstname.lastname@example.org).
+If you would like to submit an article for TEASIG Today, please read the guidelines below, and contact the TEASIG Editor-in-Chief, Maggi Lussi Bell (email@example.com).